nsubordin81/blog.synapseflux.com/docs/_drafts/2025-01-22-game-jam-notes.md

 whoops! inverted the vertical movement controlls, positive y is down. good to know whelp! thanks to Godot's ease of use despite my best efforts with two days and just under 2 hours of actual sitting in front of an editor and despite my best efforts I actually have a sprite dude walking around my screen

-devlog day 3 1/24 pomodoros
+devlog day 3 1/24 spread across 3 25 minute pomodoros that were semi-productive
 - memorize this hotkey: command + R. also F6. that is running your stuff, get that feedback loop going
 - for some reason the character is pretty small, think about units and measurment. you know, after you are done
 - forgot I need to reverse the direction of the character as they move.